ItsJonQ/resizey/README.md

 ## Examples

 Check out this simply [Storybook demo](https://resizey.netlify.com/).
 It was built with React.
 However, **Resizey** is plain ol' vanilla JavaScript.
 It can work with anything JavaScript supported app, plugin, library, or framework.

+## Strategy

+**Resizey** uses a polling strategy via [requestAnimationFrame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame) to observe Elements and dispatch changes in size.
+The alternative strategy is to create and inject an iFrame clone (example: `[element-resize-event](https://github.com/KyleAMathews/element-resize-event)`), allowing you to tap into the native `resize` event available to `Window` objects.

+For this library, I've opted to go with polling as it does not modify the DOM.
+This avoids the chances of style side-effects that may occur for Element(s), especially for children-based style rules like `:only-child`.

 ## License